 All members must report any distributions on their tax returns for the year.

 Filing Dissolution Papers

-Texas operates differently from most states by requiring completion of wind up procedures before closing an LLC in Texas.
+Texas operates differently from most states by requiring the completion of wind-up procedures before closing an LLC in Texas.
 Once you complete the winding up of all business affairs, Texas requires certain filings.

 Once the Comptroller determines that all you have fulfilled all your obligations, then you can file your certificate of termination—sometimes known as articles of dissolution—with the Texas Secretary of State.
 The certificate of termination legally ends the LLC’s existence in Texas.

 The certificate of termination includes the following information:

 - Name of the filing entity;

 - Name and address of the LLC’s governing members;